HKUST-KnowComp/HS_Bias_Eval/README.md

-This is the code and data of our EMNLP 2020 paper: "Comparative Evaluation of Label-Agnostic Selection Bias in Mutilingual Hate Speech Datasets".
+This is the code we used for our EMNLP 2020 paper: "Comparative Evaluation of Label-Agnostic Selection Bias in Mutilingual Hate Speech Datasets".

 Description
 ----------